cardano-scaling/hydra/docs/docs/index.md

 :::warning Mainnet availability disclaimer

-The Hydra head protocol version 0.10.0 or newer is compatible with the Cardano mainnet, which means it is possible to run a `hydra-node` on mainnet using real funds.
+The Hydra Head protocol version 0.10.0 or newer is compatible with the Cardano mainnet, which means it is possible to run a `hydra-node` on mainnet using real funds.